 If you’re willing to try to incorporate medical technology into senior caregiving but are facing these complications, call on CareFor for assistance.
 Our proficient and patient care professionals can help overcome the technological barriers by:

 - Making recommendations for technology that suits a senior’s personality and challenges

 - Setting up and providing education on how to use the technology

 Whether it is teaching someone how to enjoy apps on a tablet, or setting up a personal medical alert system, we can keep seniors connected to family and friends and help them enjoy life to the fullest.
-Contact us any time at (512) 338-4533 to learn more about the preferred home care Austin families have trusted for more than 20 years.
+Contact us any time at (512) 338-4533 to learn more about the senior home care services Austin, TX families have trusted for more than 20 years.
 For a full list of all of the communities we serve, please visit our Service Area page.